Ascot, Berkshire: Amenities

+Transport

+Ascot railway station is at the junction of the Waterloo to Reading line with the Ascot–Ash Vale line.
+Services operate to London Waterloo to Reading, Bagshot, Aldershot and Guildford.

+The station was built originally by the London and South Western Railway and is now managed by South Western Railway, which also operates all services that stop here.
+As a consequence of the frequent service on this line, Ascot is now a commuter centre in both directions (westwards to Reading and eastwards to London).

+Thames Velley Buses and White Bus Services operate local bus routes, which connect the town with Bracknell, Dedworth, Sunningdale, Slough, Windsor, Windsor Great Park and Heathrow Airport Terminal 5.
+Reading Buses operates a service to and from Legoland.

 Economy

 Ascot Racecourse employs over 70 full-time staff, which increases temporarily to 6,000 during Royal Ascot week.
 The village has a variety of businesses located at the Ascot Business Park, opened in 2008, including the UK headquarters of global toy manufacturer Jakks Pacific, in addition to numerous small and medium enterprises.
 The Chartered Institute of Building, a professional body for those working in the construction industry and built environment, is also based in Ascot.